 Facilities: Benches, bins, outhouses near summit

 A local landmark, Giant’s Head Mountain is the remnant of an ancient volcano eruption.
-When approached from the southeast, there is a face-like profile visible on the side of the mountain – walking the Trout Creek Trail (above) is an easy way to see it.
+When approached from the southeast, there is a face-like profile visible on the side of the mountain – it can be seen from the Trout Creek Trail.

 KVR Trail: Fenwick Road to Conkle Mountain Gazebo